Theodrosrun/dai-maven-installation/README.md

 #### Enable the student license in IntelliJ Toolbox App

 Open IntelliJ Toolbox App and login with your JetBrains account.

-> **Note**
-> I (Ludovic) am interested if one of you could improve this section with
-> instructions and/or screenshots.
-I did not do it myself for a long time, maybe
-> it has changed and my memory is not up to date anymore.
->
-> Feel free to open an issue and a pull request on GitHub if you want to help!
-> Thanks!

 #### Install IntelliJ IDEA Ultimate Edition